British Rail Class 720: c2c

 Class 720s for c2c were planned to enter service in 2021, however construction delays due to "technical challenges" meant that the first train was not delivered until April 2022.

 On 6 October 2022, the Southend Echo quoted a c2c spokesperson as saying "trains are currently undergoing rigorous testing.
 We will update our customers as soon as we have more information as to when they will be entering passenger service”.
 In March 2023, c2c's managing director confirmed in an interview that it was planned that the Class 720s would enter service later that year.

 On 2 June 2023, it was reported that the new trains would come into passenger service in September.
 The first c2c 720s duly entered service on 27 September 2023.
 By summer 2024, all c2c 720s had entered service.
 The new trains have been praised by local commuters.

+Accidents

+On 14 August 2026, unit 720131, coupled with 720508, on the 13:51 Southend Victoria to London Liverpool Street service, partially derailed for a distance of some 1.5 miles on the Southern approach to of Wickford at 14:12 BST.
+This happened less than 24 hours after the Lewes derailment in East Sussex.
+RAIB opened an investigation into this incident.

 Fleet details

 The units resemble the and built for Crossrail and London Overground respectively.
 However, owing to the services that they operate, the Class 720s have a higher top speed of 100 mph, and have significantly more seats per carriage (and less standing space).